 If you’ve ever lost a beloved kitty, you may have built a little monument to remember your furriest friend.
 Perhaps it was a beautiful stepping stone or a small bronze statue in your garden.
 As cat lovers, we are pleased to learn that monuments to cats can be found all over the world.
 Here are a few you can visit yourself:

 Towser, Glenturret Distillery, Scotland

 Towser, a long-haired tortoiseshell, was the resident feline pest control expert at Glenturret Distillery in Scotland from 1963 till 1987.
-She was such a good mouser than she was an officiall recognised by the Guiness Book of World Records for killing an estimated 28,899 mice!
-She was commemorated by a bronze statue at the visitor’s centre at Glenturret.
+She was such a good mouser that she was officially recognized by the Guinness Book of World Records for killing an estimated 28,899 mice!
+She was commemorated by a bronze statue at the visitor’s center at Glenturret.

 The inscription on her statue reads: “Towser, the famous cat who lived in the still house, Glenturret Distillery, for almost 24 years.
 She caught 28,899 mice in her lifetime.
 World mousing champion, Guinness Book of Records.”

 Mrs. Chippy, New Zealand

 Mrs. Chippy was a tabby cat who accompanied Sir Ernest Shackleton’s Imperial Trans-Antarctic Expedition in 1914.
 The cat was brought onboard the ship by its carpenter, Harry McNish (nicknamed “Chippy”) One month after the ship set sail for Antarctica it was discovered that, despite her name, Mrs. Chippy was actually a boy!
 But, by that time his name had stuck.